Chelostoma florisomne: Description

 Chelostoma florisomne can reach a body length of about 7–11 mm.
 These bees have a slender, cylindrical shaped black body, with white short fringe bands along the posterior margins of the tergites, that are usually filled with pollen of the preferred pollen host.
-Head is subquadrate, with very prominent mandibles.
-Especially females show very long projecting mandibles and labrum.
+The head is subquadrate, with very prominent mandibles.
+The females especially show very long projecting mandibles and labrum.
 Males are characterized by a wedge-shaped projection that arises from sternite 2.
 This species is very similar to Chelostoma campanularum.

 Biology

 The species has only one generation per year (univoltine).
 Adults fly from May to July.
 The females usually build their nests in old beetle burrows found in dead wood, but they also may use hollow plant stalks.
-It has a aspecialized preference (oligolecty) for the flowers of Ranunculus species (mainly Ranunculus acris, Ranunculus bulbosus, Ranunculus repens, Ranunculus lanuginosus).
+It has a specialized preference (oligolecty) for the flowers of Ranunculus species (mainly Ranunculus acris, Ranunculus bulbosus, Ranunculus repens and Ranunculus lanuginosus).
 Recorded parasites of this species are Monosapyga clavicornis and Gasteruption jaculator.